jkoelker/claude-desktop-native/README.md

 Claude Desktop itself is proprietary software owned by Anthropic.

+The patchy-cnb library is created by k3d3 and is dual-licensed under MIT and Apache 2.0 licenses.

 ## Acknowledgments

-- [k3d3](https://github.com/k3d3) for the original work on making Claude Desktop run on Linux
+- **[k3d3](https://github.com/k3d3) for creating patchy-cnb and the original work on making Claude Desktop run on Linux**
 - The Anthropic team for creating Claude
 - The Arch Linux community for their excellent package management system